fact-benchmark/factbenchmark/documentation.md

 All end points, by default, hide data with a hidden log entry.

-For now, hidden log entries will only be accepted by the user with the corresponding submitted_by reference or by a special factbenchmark admin user.
+For now, hidden log entries will only be accepted by the user with the corresponding submitted_by reference or by a special FactBenchmark admin user.

 ```json
 {